basho/basho_docs/content/riak/ts/1.5.0/setup/installing/aws.md

 You now have a Riak cluster running on AWS.

-## Configure riak-shell
+## Configure the riak shell

-In order to function, `riak-shell` must know about each node in the cluster.
+In order to function, the riak shell must know about each node in the cluster.

 1. On each node, obtain the internal IP addresses:
     ```bash
     curl http://169.254.169.254/latest/meta-data/local-ipv4
     ```

-2. On each node in the cluster, edit `/etc/riak/riak_shell.config`, adding the IPs of each node.
+2. On each node in the cluster, edit /etc/riak/riak_shell.config, adding the IPs of each node.
 You should end up with a config that is similar to:
    ```
     %%% -*- erlang -*-
     [